-Classes will be held on Mondays, 9am - 11am in 3 Innovation Rd - G230 In the classes, we will have several different types of activities:
+Classes will be held online on Mondays, 1-3pm - see iLearn for further details.

+In the classes, we will have several different types of activities:

 - Seminars -- the unit basic component is a collection of three seminars.
 Each seminar is given by an academic with international research standing.
 The seminars are going to present both the state of art and recent developments in the three selected research areas of Computing.
-They will also introduce the relevant research groups and areas in the Department. - Reports and Presentations -- there will be two reports and two presentations by the students.
-The first report has to discuss a topic chosen from Seminars 1 and 2.
-The second report has to discuss a different topic chosen from Seminars 1 to 3.
+They will also introduce the relevant research groups and areas in the Department. - Final Reports and Presentations -- there will be two final reports and two presentations based on the two final reports by the students.
+The first final report has to discuss a topic chosen from Seminars 1 and 2.
+The second final report has to discuss a different topic chosen from Seminars 1 to 3.
 The reports are going to be presented at two presentation sessions. - Discussion Sessions -- in the week after each seminar, there will be a discussion session, based on the summary reports of a chosen paper from the seminar. - Regular Sessions -- the unit may also include sessions and/or independent reading on how to manage time, write scientific reports and how to present research results.